Code-Institute-Submissions/return-my-coffee/testing.md

 6. I want the game instructions to be clear.

-- Each game has a specifically designed help menu (which can be accessed via the game menu modal) where users can find instructions for each game.
+- Each game has a specifically designed help menu (which can be accessed via each game settings menu) where users can find instructions for each game.

 | Memory Game | Whack-A-Mole | Frogger |
 | ----------- | ------------ | ------- |